Jayne has pursued a successful career in the beauty business for over 20 years, where grooming and immaculate dress are paramount.

-Whether off the rack or made to measure, you need a suit that is well-fitting, enhances your appearance, and is appropriate to the occasion.
-All you need to know before going out to buy your first suit.
+Whether off the rack or made to measure, you need a suit that is well-fitting, enhances your appearance, and is appropriate for the occasion.
+Here's all you need to know before buying a suit.

-But even if you're planning on a made to measure suit, whereby you'll receive expert advice from an experienced tailor, you should still explore all options beforehand.
-By doing so, you'll be better equipped to stipulate your preferences in order that you get exactly what you want.
+But even if you're planning on a made-to-measure suit, whereby you'll receive expert advice from an experienced tailor, you should still explore all options beforehand.
+By doing so, you'll be better equipped to stipulate your preferences so that you get exactly what you want.

 Consider Your Body Type